| East L.A.

 the famous Cavern Club is located.
 The Cavern is where

-it all started for The Beatles.
+it all started for the Beatles.
 They played there 270

 times!
 Unfortunately, it was closed on this night so